chimera-linux/cports/Packaging.md

   from every package.
 This can be used to override that.
 It should almost never be used.
 However, there are some cases, notably `base-files`, where keeping empty directories is intended.
+* `brokenlinks` *(false)* By default, broken symlinks that cannot be resolved within any subpackage will result in an error.
+You can override this behavior but usually shouldn't.
 * `scanrundeps` *(true)* This specifies whether automatic runtime dependencies are scanned for the package.
 By default, ELF files are scanned for their dependencies, which is usually desirable, but not always.